CloudBindle/bindle/README.md

 different clusters and node types.
 We will also improve the seperation between SeqWare and the generic functionality of this cluster builder.

+## Build & Source Control

+Please use [HubFlow](http://datasift.github.io/gitflow/) for development.
+The working branch is "develop".
+If you need to make changes work on a feature branch and make a pull request to another developer when ready to merge with develop.
+See the HubFlow docs above for a detailed description of this process.

 ## Installing

 Install VirtualBox from [Oracle](https://www.virtualbox.org/) which will let